Liquid rocket propellant: Lithium and fluorine

-The highest specific impulse chemistry ever test-fired in a rocket engine was lithium and fluorine, with hydrogen added to improve the exhaust thermodynamics (all propellants had to be kept in their own tanks, making this a tripropellant).
-The combination delivered 542 s specific impulse in a vacuum, equivalent to an exhaust velocity of 5320 m/s.
-The impracticality of this chemistry highlights why exotic propellants are not actually used: to make all three components liquids, the hydrogen must be kept below –252 °C (just 21 K) and the lithium must be kept above 180 °C (453 K).
-Lithium and fluorine are both extremely corrosive, lithium ignites on contact with air, fluorine ignites on contact with most fuels, including hydrogen.
-Fluorine and the hydrogen fluoride (HF) in the exhaust are very toxic, which makes working around the launch pad difficult, damages the environment, and makes getting a launch license that much more difficult.
+The highest-specific-impulse chemistry ever test-fired in a rocket engine was lithium and fluorine, with hydrogen added to improve the exhaust thermodynamics (all propellants had to be kept in their own tanks, making this a tripropellant).
+The combination delivered 542 s specific impulse in vacuum, equivalent to an exhaust velocity of 5320 m/s.
+The impracticality of this chemistry highlights why exotic propellants are not actually used: to make all three components liquids, the hydrogen must be kept below −252 °C (just 21 K), and the lithium must be kept above 180 °C (453 K).
+Lithium and fluorine are both extremely corrosive.
+Lithium ignites on contact with air, and fluorine ignites most fuels on contact, including hydrogen.
+Fluorine and the hydrogen fluoride (HF) in the exhaust are very toxic, which makes working around the launch pad difficult, damages the environment, and makes getting a launch license more difficult.
 Both lithium and fluorine are expensive compared to most rocket propellants.
 This combination has therefore never flown.

-During the 1950s, the Department of Defense initially proposed lithium/fluorine as ballistic missile propellants.
-A 1954 accident at a chemical works where a cloud of fluorine was released into the atmosphere convinced them to instead use LOX/RP-1.

 Methane

+Using liquid methane and liquid oxygen as propellants is sometimes called methalox propulsion.

 Liquid methane has a lower specific impulse than liquid hydrogen, but is easier to store due to its higher boiling point and density, as well as its lack of hydrogen embrittlement.
 It also leaves less residue in the engines compared to kerosene, which is beneficial for reusability.
-In addition, it can be produced on Mars via the Sabatier reaction.
+In addition, it is expected that its production on Mars will be possible via the Sabatier reaction.
 In NASA's Mars Design Reference Mission 5.0 documents (between 2009 and 2012), liquid methane/LOX (methalox) was the chosen propellant mixture for the lander module.